Spandi99/test/docs/raspberry-pi.md

 The Radicale instance stores calendars under `/var/lib/radicale/collections`.
 Mount this directory to persist calendar data between container restarts.
-The Radicale configuration uses the fully qualified `radicale.storage.filesystem` backend so the bundled Python environment always finds the storage plugin, even when entry-point discovery is restricted on the Pi.
+The Radicale configuration explicitly selects the builtin `filesystem` backend so the bundled Python environment always loads the correct storage plugin even when entry-point discovery is restricted on the Pi.
 During startup the entrypoint now launches Radicale via `/opt/radicale/bin/radicale`, records all stdout/stderr in `${APP_STATE_DIR}/logs/radicale.log`, waits for the service to open `${RADICALE_LISTEN_HOST}:${RADICALE_LISTEN_PORT}`, and bails out early if the